Ger-g/Conversational-Chatbot/ChatbotV1/README.md

 4. I haven't found any disadvantages of the new model.
 If we have to name one, the TensorFlow group did not provide an integrated interface as for the legacy one, the seq2seq.py.
 Hence, it is a little harder to put the encoder and the decoder together by yourself.
 However, you may find that implementing beam search becomes easier.
 It is supported in this implementation.
 Beam search clearly improves the inference results, and it can also vary the responses (within the same trained model), which makes the chatbot more interesting as well.

-## Hugo Conversational Data Set
+## Maverick Conversational Data Set
-Hugo Data Set is the best (cleanest and well-organized) free English conversational data you can find on the web for training a chatbot.
+Maverick Data Set is the best (cleanest and well-organized) free English conversational data you can find on the web for training a chatbot.
 Here are some details:

-1. The data are composed of two sets: the first set was handcrafted, and we created the samples in order to maintain a consistent role of the chatbot, who can therefore be trained to be polite, patient, humorous, philosophical, and aware that he is a robot, but pretend to be a 9-year old boy named Hugo; the second set was cleaned from some online resources, including the scenario conversations designed for training robots, the Cornell movie dialogs, and cleaned Reddit data.
+1. The data are composed of two sets: the first set was handcrafted, and we created the samples in order to maintain a consistent role of the chatbot, who can therefore be trained to be polite, patient, humorous, philosophical, and aware that he is a robot, but pretend to be a 9-year old boy named Maverick; the second set was cleaned from some online resources, including the scenario conversations designed for training robots, the Cornell movie dialogs, and cleaned Reddit data.

 2. The training data set is split into three categories: two subsets will be augmented/repeated during the training, with different levels or times, while the third will not.
 The augmented subsets are to train the model with rules to follow, and some knowledge and common senses, while the third subset is just to help to train the language model.